wfordh/higgins_site_hydeout/_drafts/d-d-backstory-henri-thangorin-stullecker.md

 ***

 Henri was born in the year (37 years prior to today) to a Drow mother and human father while they were on the road in their traveling troupe.
-His father, Adrien Stullecker, was an oft-leading man and the primary medic for the group, while his mother, Idruith Eldrea, was the main craftswoman and helped barter with taverns when they reached towns.
+His father, Adrien Stullecker, was a craftsman and the primary medic for the group, while his mother, Idruith Eldrea, was an oft-leading woman and helped barter with taverns when they reached towns.
+Henri could often be found practicing stage combat with the other children, helping his father with the group's medical needs, or engaging in a battle of wits with his mother.

+Unfortunately, an illness swept through the troupe when Henri was 11, killing Adrien and forcing the troupe to disband.
+Idruith took Henri back to her hometown of Northbury and took a job with a cordwainer as she continued to act at a local theatre.

 ***